GLOBAL MARKETS-Banks lift stocks, dollar holds near 14-year peak

-LONDON, Dec 23 (Reuters) - European stocks edged higher on Friday, helped by banks after two regional bellwethers settled investigations into U.S. mortgage securities, while oil and the dollar were on the back foot in light trading ahead of the Christmas break.
+LONDON, Dec 23 (Reuters) - European stocks edged higher on Friday helped by banks after two regional bellwethers settled U.S. mortgage securities probes, while oil and the dollar were on the back foot in light trading ahead of the Christmas break.

 In another boost to European financials, a bailout for Italy's oldest bank Monte dei Paschi was approved as the country's government looks to end a protracted banking crisis that has gummed up the economy.

-European shares were up 0.1 percent with euro zone banks up 0.6 percent and comfortably outperforming broader markets.
-An index of Italian lenders rose by 1.6 percent.
+European shares were up 0.1 percent with euro zone banks up 0.7 percent and comfortably outperforming broader markets.
+An index of Italian lenders was up 1.3 percent.

-While Monte dei Paschi shares were suspended from trading, Italian government bond yields fell with 10-year yields slipping 4 basis points to 1.81 percent.
+While Monte dei Paschi shares were suspended from trading, Italian government bond yields fell with ten-year yields slipping 3 basis points to 1.82 percent.

-Deutsche Bank's $7.2 billion settlement with the U.S. Department of Justice (DOJ) over toxic mortgage securities sold in the run-up to the 2008 financial crisis was nearly half of the fine initially levied in September.
-Deutsche Banks shares rose 2.7 percent and are up 86 percent since September lows.
+Deutsche Bank's $7.2 billion settlement with the U.S. Department of Justice over toxic mortgage securities sold in the run-up to the 2008 financial crisis was nearly half of the fine initially levied in September.
+Deutsche Banks shares rose 4.4 percent and are up 86 percent since September lows.

-Credit Suisse fell 0.6 percent, giving up earlier gains, after it agreed to pay $5.3 billion to the DOJ to settle similar charges.
+Credit Suisse shares rose 0.6 percent after it agreed to pay $5.3 billion to the DOJ to settle similar charges.
 Barclays became the latest in a long-list of other lenders under investigation to be sued.

 The dollar headed into the Christmas break on Friday just over half a percent off highs hit after this month's U.S. Federal Reserve policy meeting.